berryboy2012/VkLearn/README.md

 - Heap: The whole usable memory space.
   - Memory: A continuous block of raw memory.
 Only a small number of memory entries can be allocated.
     - Buffer: A handle representing a chunk of a memory.
-    - Image: buffer but with additional format info.
+    - Image: Buffer but with additional format info.
   - Sparse resources: Vulkan's take on virtual memory.

 For synchronization, Vulkan gives fine-grained concepts for maximum parallelism.
 The details can be found at